 Lipidomics Special Interest Group

-Hosted by: Juan J. Aristizabal Henao and Alexander Sorokin
+Hosted by: Juan J. Aristizabal Henao, Canada and Alexander Sorokin, United States of America

 Lipidomics requires advanced expertise in lipid metabolism and analytical chemistry.
 Rapid changes in technology, such as mass spectrometry instruments and software to process the data add to the challenges in the field, particularly for graduate students.
 The use of lipidomics can provide unique insights into the various influences on lipid biology such as nutrition and genetics and help elucidate metabolic pathways in the study of health and disease.
 This session will provide a place where graduate students, young professionals and researchers can talk frankly about their experiences with lipidomics and some of the challenges they have encountered.
 The forum would be open, but could entail discussions on types of analytical approaches, sample preparation, challenges with quantitation, and identification of lipids species in untargeted analyses.
 In addition, the forum would be interested in discussions with individuals looking to make the leap from fatty acid composition type analyses to lipidomic analyses that identify the acyl/alkyl species of complex lipids in their naïve form.